Todd Manning: Signature scar, hair and facial cues

 In late 1993, in order to make Todd look more menacing, he was given a scar to his right cheek by Marty's friend, Luna Moody, when she hit him in his face with a crowbar while preventing his attempt to rape Marty for a second time.
 The camera would often close in on and emphasize Todd's scar, which later became synonymous with the character.

 To casting director Howard Meltzer, "Todd wears the scar like a badge.
-It's a warning to others: Don't mess with me."
+It's a warning to others: Don't mess with me".
 Meltzer felt Howarth underplayed Todd; Todd did not have to rant to incite fear.
 Meltzer added: "He gets a lot more from the raising of an eyebrow than raising the volume of his voice.
 Most of Todd's performance is reacting to the environment around him, and thanks to Howarth's expressiveness, viewers can see the wheels turning."
 The scar also served to remind Todd of his past villainy against Marty.
-It was applied by glue, with a little makeup to make it look more authentic, and usually took ten minutes to apply.
+It was applied with glue, and a little makeup was added to make it look more authentic.
+The application usually took ten minutes.

 Todd's long hair was also integral to the character.
 It was described by Soap Opera Magazine as "enigmatic, with an air of innate authority".
 The hair was said to demonstrate Todd's lack of pretense and to convey an "I don't care" attitude.
 Todd's "overhanging brow" seemed threatening, but instead concealed the "intense, vulnerable eyes underneath", features that contrasted well with the character's "pouty, sensual mouth".
 The features, which conferred "a charming, boyish quality", could sometimes convey that Todd was less dangerous than he actually was.
 Photographer Robert Milazzo believed Howarth's hair softened Todd's character.
 "You don't expect that intensity because of it," he said, and felt that it made Todd more intriguing.
 Milazzo also stated that the combination of Todd's soft hair and intensity made Todd "a very complex character to look at".
 An interviewer concluded that Howarth was physically attractive and that this may have contributed to the character's magnetism.
 Howarth replied, "I know what the convention of a good-looking person is, and I know that for some reason skinny white guys are big now.
-I guess you could blame it on that."
+I guess you could blame it on that".